Academy of Management Discoveries

 - Networking between authors

 Each virtual workshop lasts 3 hours and are scheduled to accommodate as many time zones as possible.
-After each workshop, we will gather feedback in order to ultimately decide whether to extend the virtual workshops past July 2021.

 How Do I Know if My Paper is Right for AMD?